ibelab/tatiana-android-app/README.md

 The set of parameters may differ depending on the type of option strategy.

-3. Simplified algorithm for working with
+3. Simplified algorithm for working with ap